pstaender/silverstripe-boilerplate/README.md

 # SilverStripe 4.x Boilerplate

-The setup is an (opioniated) example in docker (compose), to orchestrate the LAMP stack on whatever OS you're working with.
+The setup is an (opioniated) example in docker (compose), to orchestrate the LAMP stack on whatever OS you're working on.

 Featured services are: